Testing for genetic interactions in complex disease with distance correlation

 Logically, distance correlation is defined as the quotient of variance and the product of standard deviations (as long as none of the latter vanish):

 and so it has no sign.
-It is an improved version of the square of Pearson's correlation squared because it has values in [0,1] and, more importantly, it is zero if \emph{and only if} $\mathbf{X}$ and $\mathbf{Y}$ are (statistically) independent.
+It is an improved version of Pearson's correlation squared because it has values in [0,1] and, more importantly, it is zero if \emph{and only if} $\mathbf{X}$ and $\mathbf{Y}$ are (statistically) independent.